 Medicare generally charges higher rates for Part B and Part D coverage if you have high income.
 The question is whether or not the sale of your home will change what is known as your Income Related Monthly Adjusted Amount, or IRMAA for brevity’s sake.
 The federal government examines your federal tax returns to see if your income changes and is subsequently high enough to cause a Part B or Part D premium increase.
 It normally takes two years for the government to catch up with your home sale records, so if you sell your property in 2016, any premium adjustments will likely take effect in 2018.

 Increased charges will result if your modified adjusted gross income exceeds $170,000 in a given year, assuming you are married.
 If you are single, surcharges will result once your MAGI tops $85,000 annually.

-Selling may not affect premiums
+Selling your home may not affect premiums

-If you choose to continue with the appeal process anyway, the process involves petitioning the Social Security administration via Form SSA-561.
+If you choose to continue with the appeals process anyway, the process involves petitioning the Social Security administration via Form SSA-561.
 If successful, the appeal may persuade Medicare to amend any premium increases, though it is far from guaranteed given the bureaucracy involved.